 Avoiding the wildly overbroad readings of Jacobson entertained by some lower courts, Chief Justice Roberts cited Jacobson in observing that "[o]ur Constitution principally entrusts '[t]he safety and the health of the people' to the politically accountable officials of the States 'to guard and protect."
-Id. (quoting Jacobson, 197 U.S. at 38).
+Id. (quoting Jacobson v., 197 U.S. at 38).
 That is as uncontroversial as it is true.
 By constitutional design, the police power-the power to legislate on issues of health, safety, and morals-was left with the states and the people (the Constitution only providing the federal government with limited, enumerated powers).
 See also S. Bay United Pentecostal Church v.
 Newsom, 959 F.3d 938, 942 (9th Cir.
 2020) (Collins, J., dissenting) ("As the Second Circuit has recognized, Jacobson merely rejected what we would now call a 'substantive due process' challenge to a compulsory vaccination requirement, holding that such a mandate 'was within the State's police power.") (quoting Phillips, 775 F.3d at 542).

-The Chief Justice said nothing about Jacobson's authority to limit the First Amendment.
+Note that the Chief Justice said nothing about Jacobson's authority to limit the First Amendment.
 Yet that has not stopped lower courts from subsequently reading Chief Justice Roberts' concurrence for something it never stated.
-See also Appendix of Emergency Application at 56 (the district court here also relied on Chief Justice Roberts' concurrence to understand Jacobson and deny relief).
-For instance, one federal district court, relying on the Chief Justice's concurrence, declared that

-"[t]raditional doctrine does not control during a pandemic; Jacobson does."
+For instance, one federal district court, relying on the Chief Justice's concurrence, declared that "[t]raditional doctrine does not control during a pandemic; Jacobson does."
 4 Aces Enterprises, LLC v.
-Edwards, No. CV 20-2150, 2020 WL 4747660, at 9 (E.D.
+Edwards, No. CV 20-2150, 2020 WL 4747660, at \9 (E.D.
 La.
 Aug.
 17, 2020).
 See also First Baptist Church v.
-Kelly, No. 20-1102-JWB, 2020 WL 1910021, at 4 (D. Kan.
+Kelly, No. 20-1102-JWB, 2020 WL 1910021, at \4 (D. Kan.
 Apr.
 18, 2020) (admitting that Jacobson "did not deal with a question of religious liberty," but concluding that Jacobson, and not Employment Division v.
-Smith, controlled challenges to government burdens to the free exercise of religion during the current pandemic).
+Smith, controlled challenged to government burdens to the free exercise of religion during the current pandemic).
 But that doctrine can be no more found in the Chief Justice's concurrence than it can be found in Jacobson itself.

-In short, a Jacobson exception to traditional doctrine is a legal fiction.
-Just not the useful kind.
+In short, it is a legal fiction.
+Just not the helpful kind.